Norwegian authorities issue warning over jellyfish risks to fish welfare

 The national authority, which includes oversight of aquaculture in Norway, has released a news announcement urging fish farmers to heighten their preparedness, implement preventive measures, and be ready to act swiftly to reduce suffering and manage outbreaks.

-String jellyfish, also known as "pearl-chain" jellyfish or "Perlesnormanet," can float into net pens, causing sever injuries to salmon, including skin and gill burns.
+String jellyfish, also known as "pearl-chain" jellyfish or "Perlesnormanet," can float into net pens, causing severe injuries to salmon, including skin and gill burns.
 The injuries, combined with stress, can exacerbate other health conditions in the fish, causing further welfare issues, the Authority states.

 Immediate action is needed, Norwegian authority says